Wiggle-Ryutsuki/MAI-KMUTT-CPE-38/CPE223/README.md

-# CPE223 Computer Architectures
+# CPE223 COMPUTER ARCHITECTURES
-CPE223 files
+Labs and homework for this course